NVIDIA GeForce GTS 250M vs NVIDIA GeForce GTS 260M

 Compared to desktop graphics cards, the GeForce GTS 250M is similar to the GeForce GT 220.
 The desktop GPU is higher clocked (625/1360/500-1000) and therefore should be faster in games.

-NVIDIA GeForce GTS 260M► remove
+NVIDIA GeForce GTS 260M► remove from comparison

 The Nividia GeForce GTS 260M is a DirectX 10.1 graphics adapter for notebooks based on the 40nm GT215 core.
 It features 96 shader cores as the 9800M GT, but the memory bus is only 128 bit wide.
 To compensate, the certain models of the GTS 260M support faster GDDR5 VRAM.
 Essentially, the GTS 260M is a higher clocked GeForce GTS 250M, but with a much higher power consumption (TDP) of 38 Watt.